BVPS, SPs, Fun and Pareto – A few ideas toward better agile

-Particularly, it should help that they “see where we’re going”.
-No longer “kept in the dark”, they see it.
+Particularly, it should help that they “see where we’re going.”
+They no longer feel “kept in the dark.”

 They also love the transparency.
-And the encouragement to contribute.
-The plan becomes “our baby”.
-And they feel ownership.
+And the encouragement to contribute to the plan.
+The plan becomes “our baby.”
+They feel ownership.

 They use the BVPs and SPs, to calculate an ROI for each story.
-Or R (ROI) index.
+BVP / SP is a rough ROI index.
 Benefit (BVP) over cost (SP).

 It’s simple and quick.
 A rough indicator.
 With our current knowledge.

-And order the Product backlog by ROI.
-Highest first.
+We order the Product backlog by ROI first.
+The highest number first.

-And anyone can propose other reasons for re-ordering the Product Backlog.
-Ex: Dependencies, Learning, Risks, MMFS/MVP, etc.
+And anyone can propose other reasons for re-ordering the Product Backlog away from ROI.
+Going only by ROI would be wrong, to some degree, every time.
+Other factors would include: Dependencies, Learning, Risks, MMFS/MVP, etc.

-We use this Product Backlog to lay out the stories into Sprints.
-Based on expected Velocity (or average Velocity, once we have it).
+Then we lay out the stories into Sprints.
+A Sprint holds X stories based on the expected Velocity of that Sprint.
+(Or average Velocity, once we have it).

 We add Contingency and what I call Landing Strip — the Final Testing and other work we must do to “Ship It” (or whatever phrase you use).
 Now we can see all the work needed to get to done-done-done for the first (next) release.

 You could argue about the goal or goals.
-Let’s say they are (a) a better Team, (b) a (more) wonderful product for the Customer, and (c) business success (however you define that).
+Let’s say we want (a) a better Team, (b) a (more) wonderful product for the Customer, and (c) business success (however you define that).

 And one related goal is learning.
-So, the initial Plan is…only that, initial.
+So, the initial Plan is only a start.
 We use the initial plan to help us learn.
 And every Sprint, with 7 or 11 people learning, we have learned enough to revise the plan.